How do I add a Puzzle?

 IPDb Support ES

-NOTE: Whilst just browsing IPDb does not require a login, adding new puzzles are adding info to existing puzzles does.
-To be able to log in, you will need to register first.
+NOTE: While browsing, IPDb does not require a login, but adding new puzzles or new information to existing puzzles does.
+To log in, you will need to register first.

 THINGS TO KEEP IN MIND BEFORE ADDING A NEW PUZZLE TO IPDb